mikegoatly/Mappit/README.md

 var mapped = mapper.Map<FooRepresentation>(myfoo);
 ```

-`MappingBase` also implements the interface `IMapper` so you can configure that in your DI container.
+Mapper classes implement the `IMapper` interface, so you can configure that in your DI container.

 ## Supported mappings